FaisalHammad1999/futureproofwiki/Intro-to-Module-Bundlers-and-Webpack.md

 Begin by creating a project repository and running the standard `git init` and `npm init`.

 ### Install Webpack
-`npm install webpack webpack-cli webpack-dev-server html-webpack-plugin --save-dev`
+`npm install webpack webpack-dev-server html-webpack-plugin --save-dev`

 We use the `--save-dev` flag as we only need these for development and not production. _(NB: You can shorten `npm install --save-dev` to `npm i -D`)_